t52ta6ek/Simple-Motorola-Radio-Programming-Interface/README.md

 View the attached image file to see where to insert the diode - If you don't want to dedicate the interface to radio programming, the diode can just simply be screwed into the binding posts for TXD and RXD.
 The CTS and RTS are not used and left unconnected.

 "Masse" on the circuit board is connected to the 5V supply's ground as well as the radio's programming ground.<br>
-"RXD" on the cuircuit board is connected to your radio's programming interface pin.
+"RXD" on the circuit board is connected to your radio's programming interface pin.

 I use this device for programming Motorola Radius GM300 mobiles as well as GP300 and P110 handhelds.